Skip to main content

 What Makes a Subpoena Invalid in California?

-Mistakes in subpoena service can disrupt a court hearing or even make the subpoena itself invalid, which is why they should be avoided.
+Mistakes in subpoena service can disrupt a court hearing or even make the subpoena itself invalid, so you should avoid them.
 Here are common mistakes to be aware of while serving a subpoena.

 California, just like every other jurisdiction, has specific rules and procedures for serving subpoenas.
 The subpoena may be considered invalid if you fail to adhere to these rules.
 So, endeavor to understand and follow the proper legal procedures for service in your jurisdiction.
 Additionally, you need to learn how to subpoena out-of-state if your intended recipient is not in your state.